Enjoy these

 Mummy

-Pez- "One time someone actually accused me of not being
+Pez- "One time someone actually accused me of not being a mummy, but

-a mummy, but rather a giant set of pink buttocks peeking through
+rather a giant set of pink buttocks peeking through a bunch of noodles."

 -